thosgood/translations/README.md

 # In progress

-Some of the longer papers take a while to translate, but, once they reach a certain level of completion, I'll share them here so that at least what I have done can be available.
-The papers that make up Grothendieck's FGA will just be released one at a time when completed.
+Sometimes a paper takes "a while" to translate, but I put it here so that people can nudge me if there's one on this list that they _really_ want me to get around to finishing.
+(Some of these I have barely started, so don't get too excited.)

 - Hilbert, D. "Ueber die Darstellung definiter Formen als Summen von Formenquadraten".
   <br/>